datacamp/authoring/docs/mobile/exercises/multiple-choice.md

       feedback: "Lambda functions contain an expression which is returned!"
 ```

 For multiple correct answers, text can be an array of strings.
-The exercise will
+In this case, the
+student will be allowed to select multiple options, and the exercise will be
-be considered incorrect unless the student selects *all* the correct answers.
+considered incorrect unless the student selects *all* the correct answers.

 ```yaml
 - type: MultipleChoice